eyereasoner/Notation3-By-Example/examples/modal/README.md

 First attempt to express modal logic in RDF Surfaces.
 We introduce a new surface 'onModalSurface' with properties:

 - Nesting a modal surface in a negative surface creates a necessity
-- Nesting a negative surface in a modal surfaces creates a possability
+- Nesting a negative surface in a modal surfaces creates a possibility

 Usage: